bhupendpatil/Fun/RunHadoopCode/README.md

-# How to run Hadoop Code on Windows 10
+# Guide to run Hadoop Code on Windows 10
 (This method may work for older versions of Windows too)
 ___
 ## Prerequisites :